 11. Cardiff University

 Cardiff University in Wales can trace its beginnings back to 1883.
-The school, situated in the beautiful capital of Wales, is a reputed institution, currently holding the 24th spot among UK universities.
-Its research outputs are ranked 5th among universities in the United Kingdom.
-It also has one of the largest university populations in the UK, reaching over 31,500 students.
+The school, situated in the beautiful capital of Wales, is a reputed institution, among top UK universities.
+Its research outputs are also ranked among the top universities in the United Kingdom.
+Additionally, it has one of the largest university populations in the UK.

 Top-ranked courses in this Welsh university include Architecture, Psychology, and Communication and Media Studies.